jaysc/MGSV_SaveManager/README.md

 * Save deletion
 * New save creation
 * Scan for saves
+* Configure in game graphics settings
+  * Currently Resolution and Display not configurable via the manager.

 ## How to use
 **If you want to create new, empty saves, turn off Steam Cloud sync for both MGSV: The Phantom Pain and MGSV: Ground Zeroes.
 Otherwise Steam will download old cloud synced save.**